4.75/5

 How To Buy Living Promise Whole Life Insurance

-Mutual of Omaha sells Living Promise whole life insurance through agencies.
+Mutual of Omaha only sells Living Promise whole life insurance through agencies.
 You must speak with a licensed Mutual of Omaha agent.
-Mutual of Omaha does not allow Living Promise to be sold entirely online or through the mail.
+Mutual of Omaha does not allow Living Promise to be sold entirely online, through the mail, or by calling the company directly.

 Mutual of Omaha does have an internal sales call center.
 However, their internal call center representatives can only offer you their guaranteed acceptance final expense coverage (not Living Promise).
-It’s a policy without health questions that comes with a two-year waiting period before you’re insured, and it’s more expensive than Living Promise coverage.
+It’s a policy without health questions that comes with a two-year waiting period, and it’s more expensive than Living Promise coverage.

-If you’re interested in getting quotes, asking questions, or buying Living Promise final expense insurance, call us at 1-800-644-2926.
+If you’re interested in obtaining quotes, asking questions, or purchasing Living Promise final expense insurance, please call 1-800-644-2926.

 Frequently Asked Questions